Tellin' Stories: Production and Collins' death

 Around Easter 1996, the Charlatans travelled to Monnow Valley Studio, also located in Rockfield, Monmouthshire, where they would record their next release.
 The sessions initially progressed slowly until they started working on "One to Another", which was quickly earmarked as a single.
-All of the tracks were produced by the band and Dave Charles, except "Area 51" by the band, Charles and Ric Peet, and "Rob's Theme" by the band and Peet.
+All of the tracks were produced by the band and Dave Charles, except "Area 51" by the band, Charles, and Ric Peet of Candy Flip, and "Rob's Theme" by the band and Peet.
 Charles also engineered the sessions with assistant Phil Ault.
-Peet was employed as Collins' personal engineer as he worked on a different schedule from the rest of the band, which result in him recording whenever he was in the mood.
+Peet was employed as Collins' personal engineer as he worked on a different schedule from the rest of the band, which resulted in him recording whenever he was in the mood.
 Burgess said songs that they worked on during the daytime would begin to "get butchered in the early hours" by Collins.
-He would intentionally ruin tracks that he did not like and ruined songs he did like due to being intoxicated.
-Burgess had an argument with Rob Collins, and confided to Mark Collins that he wished to kick Rob Collins out of the band.
+He would intentionally ruin tracks that he did not like and songs he did like due to being intoxicated.
+Burgess had an argument with Rob Collins and confided to Mark Collins that he wished to kick Rob Collins out of the band.

 On 22 July 1996, Rob Collins was killed in a car crash.
-Brookes had spoken to Collins earlier in the day, noting that he sounded out of character, "like he was in a semi-coma or something".
+Brookes had spoken to Collins earlier in the day, noting that he sounded out of character, "like he was in a semi-coma or something."
 The pair discussed ideas that Collins had, while Brookes mentioned to him that some of his parts recorded up to that point were "wishy-washy", which annoyed Collins.
-They had visited a pub that evening, where Burgess thought Collins acted quieter than usual; Burgess returned to the studio to record vocals.
-The other members left the pub an hour later, with Mark Collins leaving in one car with a friend, while and Peet and Rob Collins left in the latter's car.
-Mark Collins and his friend had noticed Rob Collins' car following behind them, before the headlights disappeared.
-Unbeknownst to them, Rob Collins had lost control of his car, after hitting a kerb, causing his car to slide across the road, go through a hedge and rolled over a bank.
+They had visited a pub that evening, where Burgess thought Collins acted quieter than usual.
+Burgess returned to the studio to record vocals.
+The other members left the pub an hour later, with Mark Collins leaving in one car with a friend, while Peet and Rob Collins left in the latter's car.
+Mark Collins and his friend had noticed Rob Collins' car following behind them before the headlights disappeared.
+Unbeknownst to them, Rob Collins had lost control of his car after hitting a kerb, causing his car to slide across the road, go through a hedge, and roll over a bank.
 As he was not wearing a seatbelt, Collins was ejected from the car; he managed to stand up prior to collapsing.
-He subsequently died in an ambulance travelling to the hospital in Abergavenny while Peet had minor injuries.
+He subsequently died in an ambulance travelling to the hospital in Abergavenny, while Peet had minor injuries.
 The coroner said Collins had more than double the blood alcohol level in his system.